 Acceptable face coverings include R95, KN95, dust masks, procedural masks, cotton bandanas, neck gaiters, running buffs and some tightly woven scarves.
 Cloth face coverings fashioned from household items or made at home from common materials at low cost can be used as an additional, voluntary public health measure.

-The face covering ordinance will expire November 30, 2020, unless it is extended or repealed by the City Council before that date.
+The face-covering ordinance will expire Feb.
+28, 2021, unless it is extended or repealed by the City Council before that date.
 Also, the ordinance will automatically terminate when there is no active COVID-19 related emergency declaration issued by the Mayor.

 COVID- 19 is a respiratory disease that can result in serious illness or death, is caused by the SARS-CoV-2 virus, which is a new strain of coronavirus that had not been previously identified in humans and can spread from person to person.
 The current scientific understanding of this virus from the U.S. Centers for Disease Control and Prevention (CDC) indicates that it spreads mainly from person to person, mainly through respiratory droplets produced when an infected person talks, coughs, or sneezes.
 These respiratory droplets can land in the mouths or on noses of nearby people or can possibly be inhaled into the lungs.
 Spread is more likely when people are in close contact with one another (within six feet).
 Currently there is no vaccine, treatment, or cure for COVID-19.